 See La Sagrada Familia, Park Guell, La Pedrera & many more sights on this amazing tour!
 Want to see the best of Barcelona in one Day?
 This Tour is your go-to!
 Book now and let our experienced guides take you on an incredible journey!Duration: 8h

 Come and find out why Barcelona is considered one of Europe’s most beautiful and vibrant cities.
-We will show you the very best of Barcelona in an English-guided day tour.Duration: Departure 10:00am - Return 15:00h
+We will show you the very best of Barcelona in this halfday tour.Duration: Departure 10:00am - Return 15:00h